-2 In several of the maps and charts, including Table 1, Table 2, and Map 1, the descendants of Shem are highlighted or outlined in yellow, those of Ham in green, and those of Japheth in orange, to allow for easier comparison.
+1 In several of the maps and charts, including Table 1, Table 2, and Map 1, the descendants of Shem are highlighted or outlined in yellow, those of Ham in green, and those of Japheth in orange, to allow for easier comparison.

-3 See the discussion of this at the top of Table 8.
+2 See the discussion of this at the top of Table 8.

-The Hebrew term is $\xi = 0.5$, $\xi = 0.5$, $\xi = 0.5$.
+3 The Hebrew term is בֶּבֶל /Bāˈbel/.
 This clearly refers to the city of Babylon and is almost always translated Babylon in English Bibles, but in Genesis 11:9 it is usually translated Babel (and by many translations in Genesis 10:10 also), perhaps to show its similarity to the English word "babble".
-The origin of its original Akkadian form Babili, earlier Babilli or Babilla is uncertain, but it seems to be related to the Hebrew verb $\xi = 0.5$, $\xi = 0.5$
+The origin of its original Akkadian form Babili, earlier Babilli or Babilla is uncertain, but it seems to be related to the Hebrew verb בַּלֵל /bāˈlal/ "confuse", as is suggested in Genesis 11:9.
+The English word Babylon is derived from the Greek Βαβυλών, itself from the Akkadian form.

-5 It does not explicitly say that there could not have been a few who separated earlier, obeying God's command in Genesis 1:28 and 9:1 and 7 to "Be fruitful and multiply and fill the earth".
+4 It does not explicitly say that there could not have been a few who separated earlier, obeying God's command in Genesis 1:28 and 9:1 and 7 to "Be fruitful and multiply and fill the earth".
 However, since no mention is made of these exceptions of obedience after the pattern of Noah, it seems to me that the implication is that all participated.

-6 For a discussion of Nimrod, see Table 8.
+5 For a discussion of Nimrod, see Table 8.

-Also, the first split of the table is not three-way, but only two-way, and the table continues to make mainly two-way splits as it goes along.
-Now this is not fundamentally important, since the splits in the table are based on mutations, which can occur randomly at any point in a genealogical table.
-However, since Genesis 10 makes it clear that all three of Noah's sons had numerous descendants, it would seem to require that the first mutation occurred even before the Flood, in one of Noah's sons, but not in the other two.
+esis 10 makes it clear that all three of Noah's sons had numerous descendants, it would seem to require that the first mutation occurred even before the Flood, in one of Noah's sons, but not in the other two.